 In September 2018, the Company expanded its pipeline by acquiring the rights and related intellectual property of ten gene therapy programs through its acquisition of Celenex, Inc., ("Celenex").
 Celenex is a private, clinical stage gene therapy company whose lead programs are ten gene therapy programs including CLN6 and CLN3, which are in clinical stage, and several programs in pre-clinical stage.
-Pursuant to the terms of the agreement, the Company acquired Celenex for cash consideration of \$100 million.
-The Company has also agreed to pay up to an additional \$15 million in connection with the achievement of certain development milestones, \$262 million in connection with the achievement of certain regulatory approval milestones across multiple programs and up to \$75 million in tiered sales milestone payments.
-Celenex has an exclusive license agreement with Nationwide Children's Hospital ("NCH").
-Under this license agreement, NCH is eligible to receive development and sales-based milestones of up to \$7.8 million for each product.
+Pursuant to the terms of the agreement, the Company agreed to pay up to an additional \$10 million in connection with the achievement of certain development milestones, \$220 million in connection with the achievement of certain regulatory approval milestones across multiple programs and up to \$75 million in tiered sales milestone payments.
+Celenex has an exclusive license agreement with Nationwide Children's Hospital ("Nationwide Children's").
+Under this license agreement, Nationwide Children's is eligible to receive development and sales-based milestones of up to \$7.8 million for each product.

 The Company evaluated the Celenex transaction and concluded that the transaction did not meet the definition of a business and was an asset acquisition.
-Given the fact that the license has no alternative future use, the \$100.0 million upfront payment was expensed to research and development expense in the Consolidated Statements of Operations for the year ended December 31, 2018.
+Given the fact that the license has no alternative future use, the \$100 million upfront payment was expensed to research and development expense in the Consolidated Statements of Operations for the year ended December 31, 2018.